Home » Technology » What is the Definition of a Finished Basement?

 • It can be used for a wide range of purposes—an extra bedroom, a home office, a basement suite for guests, or even a dedicated entertainment area like a home theater or basement bar.

-• By transforming what was once an underutilized storage space, you create an entire level of your home that’s fully functional and welcoming.
+• Transforming what was once an underutilized storage space can create a fully functional and welcoming entire level of your mind.

 Enhanced Aesthetic Appeal